PyPSA/PyPSA/doc/optimal_power_flow.rst

 An additional constraint can easily be implemented by using the functions

-* :py:meth`pypsa.linopt.get_var` for getting the variables which should be included in the constraint
+* :py:meth:`pypsa.linopt.get_var` for getting the variables which should be included in the constraint
-* :py:meth`pypsa.linopt.linexpr` for creating linear expressions for the left hand side (lhs) of the constraint.
+* :py:meth:`pypsa.linopt.linexpr` for creating linear expressions for the left hand side (lhs) of the constraint.
 Note that only the lhs includes all terms with variables, the rhs is a constant.
-* :py:meth`pypsa.linopt.define_constraints` for defining a network constraint.
+* :py:meth:`pypsa.linopt.define_constraints` for defining a network constraint.

 The function ``extra_postprocessing`` is not necessary when pyomo is deactivated.
 For retrieving additional shadow prices, just pass the name of the constraint, to which the constraint is attached, to the ``keep_shadowprices`` parameter of the ``lopf`` function.